 Similar constraints apply when setting input variables using environment variables.
 For more information on the various methods for setting root module input variables, see Assigning Values to Root Module Variables.

-Hands-on: Try the Target resources tutorial on HashiCorp Learn.
+Hands-on: Try the Target resources tutorial.

 You can use the

 -target option to focus Terraform's attention on only a

 You can use resource address syntax